rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

 Bartender parses its configuration (.ini) files in **parameter groups**, indicated by `[GroupName]`.
 These groups each contain related parameters and give a logical structure in the configuration files.
-Each group allows you to provide values, either in relation to Heat levels or vehicles.
+Each group allows you to define values, either in relation to Heat levels or vehicles.

 &nbsp;